Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Introduction

 From a foundational prospective, the most robust demonstrations of quantum phenomena with no classical emulation have involved Bell inequalities~\cite{Bell_1964,Brunner_2013}.
-Originally, Bell inequalities were derived as a way to show that no hidden variable theory could ever account for quantum mechanics; in this sense Bell inequalities are a response to the famous EPR paradox~\cite{EPR_Orig}.
-The enumeration of Bell inequalities has since become a widespread systematic way of demonstration the \textit{non-classicality} of a given observation.
-More recently it has been appreciated that Bell inequalities can understood as consequences of \term{causal inference}~\cite{Wood_2012}.
+Originally, Bell inequalities were derived as a way to show that no hidden variable theory could ever account for quantum mechanics; in this sense Bell inequalities are a response to the famous Einstein-Podolsky-Rosen paradox~\cite{EPR_Orig}.
+The enumeration of Bell inequalities has since become a widespread systematic method for demonstrating the nonclassicality of a given observation.
+More recently it has been appreciated that Bell inequalities can be understood as consequences of \term{causal inference}~\cite{Wood_2012}.
 Causal inference is concerned with classifying observations into those which can and cannot be explained by a hypothesized causal structure.
 The abstract nature of causal inference is responsible for its presence in numerous scientific fields including machine learning and biology~\cite{Pearl_2009,Pearl_2009_tr}.
 Causal compatibility inequalities, such as Bell and Instrumental inequalities \cite{pearl1995instrumental,bonet2001instrumental,evans2012graphical}, characterize the space of observations that are compatible with a hypothesized causal structure, albeit the characterization offered by practically derivable inequalities is often only an approximation.
 To derive the traditional Bell inequalities from causal inference one starts with a (classical) causal structure known as the Bell structure, as depicted in \cref{fig:bell_structure}.
-The fundamental Bell structure involves non-communicating parties making measurements on some hidden shared resource $\la$, where the measurement outcomes ($A, B$) are presumed to be stochastic functions of the the local choices of measurement settings ($S_A, S_B$) and the shared resource $\la$.
-Quantum non-classicality in the Bell structure has been thoroughly studied since Bell's original work~\cite{Brunner_2013}.
+The fundamental Bell structure involves noncommunicating parties making measurements on some hidden shared resource $\la$, where the measurement outcomes ($A$ and $B$) are presumed to be stochastic functions of the local choices of measurement settings ($S_A$ and $S_B$) and the shared resource $\la$.
+Quantum nonclassicality in the Bell structure has been thoroughly studied since Bell's original work~\cite{Brunner_2013}.
 More complex structures, however, such as the correlation scenarios proposed by Fritz~\cite{Fritz_2012,Fritz_2014}, are much less understood.
 Here we investigate one particular correlation scenario named the Triangle structure (\cref{fig:triangle_structure}).